ippontech/blog-usa/posts/advancing from micro services to including micro frontends and how this leads to vertical teams.md

 ### What are Micro FrontEnds?

-A [micro frontend](https://micro-frontends.org) has all the same development, scaling, testing, and deployment features we explored earlier with microservices.
-The significant difference is that a micro frontend is a tiny, independent piece of user experience or functionality within the user interface.
+A [micro frontend (MFE)](https://micro-frontends.org) has all the same development, scaling, testing, and deployment features we explored earlier with microservices.
+The significant difference is that a MFE is a tiny, independent piece of user experience or functionality within the user interface.
 It is typically divided by steps in a customer journey but can also be even more granular down to the components within a page.
 This clear division makes the team's code base more manageable by isolating possible failures into a single component.
-Teams can also take advantage of reusability with micro frontend components.
-Examples of micro frontend components include a webpage header or footer used throughout multiple pages.
+Teams can also take advantage of reusability with MFE components.
+Examples of MFE components include a webpage header or footer used throughout multiple pages.

 ![Micro frontend header footer](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/12/mfe-header-footer.png)